 From the Reform Act the function of the House of Lords has been altered in English history.
 Before that Act it was, if not a directing Chamber, at least a Chamber of Directors.
 The leading nobles, who had most influence in the Commons, and swayed the Commons, sat there.
 Aristocratic influence was so powerful in the House of Commons, that there never was any serious breach of unity.
 When the Houses quarrelled, it was, as in the great Aylesbury case, about their respective privileges, and not about the national policy.
-The influence of the nobility was then so potent, that it was not necessary to exert it.
-The English Constitution, though then on this point very different from what it now is, did not even then contain the blunder of the Victorian or of the Swiss Constitution.
-It had not two Houses of distinct origin; it had two Houses of common origin-two Houses in [100] which the predominant element was the same.
+The influence of the nobility was then so potent, that it was not necessary to The English Constitution, though then on this point very different from what it now is, did not even then contain the blunder of the Victorian or of the Swiss Constitution.
+It had not two Houses of distinct origin; it had two Houses of common origin-two Houses in The U.S. Subte on N. of Ref. probable, much more nearly identiful in their origins the the horses of dords & Community for the Reform hat.
+The shrifte as That time is an 100 the ENGLISH CONSTITUTION, Evidence of the first direction of the predominant element was the same.
 The danger of discordance was obviated by a latent unity.